 In this study, we investigate simultaneous gate operations on multiple qubits driven by a frequency-division-multiplexed microwave signal.
 We focus on the role of drive frequency spacing and its impact on gate fidelity.
 Through theoretical and numerical analyses, we demonstrate that orthogonal FDM (OFDM)~\cite{OFDM, OFDM2009, 5G} can mitigate interference from off-resonant microwave components owing to their orthogonality, resulting in high gate fidelity.
 In addition, at half the frequency spacing required for pulse orthogonality, the gate fidelity is comparable to that achieved with orthogonal spacing, even though the multiplexed microwaves are no longer mutually orthogonal.
 Furthermore, we discuss the design requirements for the key parameters, including pulse length, number of multiplexed microwave signals, and rotation angle, to achieve high-fidelity gate operations.

-Our findings expand the design space for spectrum allocation and pulse length of microwave signals in the FDM scheme, facilitating the development of a scalable FDM-based microwave controller for quantum processors with a large number of qubits.
-Notably, we provide design guidelines for the FDM scheme to suppress interference and achieve high fidelity without requiring additional circuit elements.
-Moreover, the developed framework enables the use of closely spaced drive frequencies and short pulse lengths, thereby achieving high throughput in gate operations.
+The developed framework enables the use of closely spaced drive frequencies and short pulse lengths, thereby achieving high throughput in gate operations.
 Our approach is inherently scalable and well suited for controlling a large number of qubits owing to its simplicity and narrow bandwidth requirements.